JeFffBezoSs/Minecraft-lifehacks-for-beginners/README.md

 # Random stuff lmao💀☠️
-The title explains it all.
+The title explains it all.💀